| | | | |

 Pinterest graphic with pictures of the snowball printables.

-In my school groups, I love to lean into the seasons!
-That’s why I put together season-themed beginning sounds worksheets, snowman coloring sheets, and more!
+In my school groups, kids become more engaged when I lean into the seasons!
+That’s why I put together Science of Reading aligned, season-themed resources, like Beginning Sounds worksheets and Phonics Snowman!

-We’re experiencing a lot of winter weather lately, so we’re so excited about these snowball-themed word-building activities.
+And since we’re experiencing a lot of winter weather lately, we’re extra excited about these snowball-themed word-building printables.

 Each snowball has a letter or digraph, and we left a bunch of blank snowballs so you can add any other letters, phonemes, or digraphs you’re working on.

-👉 This resource was designed to be best suited for Kindergarten and First graders.
+👉 This resource was designed to be best suited for students in Kindergarten through Second grade.

 👉 Want more?
 Get our Elkonin Boxes/Sound Boxes for 3, 4, and 5 phoneme words and learn how they help students with lots of important reading skills!